AI Burnout: When Keeping Up Leaves You Running on Empty

 - Close all AI-related tabs.
 Every single one.
 If you need them later, they'll still be in your history.
 Right now, clear your visual field.

 - Take 5 slow breaths.
 Inhale for 4 counts, hold for 4, exhale for 6.
-This activates your parasympathetic nervous system.
-Our breathing techniques guide has more options if you want to go deeper.

 - Ground yourself.
 Name 5 things you can see, 4 you can touch, 3 you can hear.
 This pulls your brain out of future-worry mode and into the present.
 More at our grounding techniques page.